deutschj/sysperfeval/README.md

 - there is noise present in this system, e.g. Kubernetes core components doing IO requests, network latency for communication between containers and nodes
 - for me it was very hard to find out what causes the lower IOps and higher IO latency when using longhorn.
 Using systemwide tools first helped (e.g. biotop)
 - the comparison between those storage providers was not really fair, as Longhorn provides enterprise-level capabilities (HA, replication, backup to S3, a UI, ...) and the local-path provider only provides a container with a mount of a path on the corresponding node that it runs on (no HA, replication)

+- in all of the tests, the IO latency was very low (max.
+500us) - this is to be traced back to using sequential reads in postgres as well as when I ran fio.
+These can run way faster than random reads as:
+* HDDs suffer from mechanical delays during random access due to
+  * Seek Time: Moving the read/write head to the correct track.
+  * Rotational Latency: Waiting for the platter to rotate to the desired sector.
+  * With sequential reads, the disk head stays on the same track and reads adjacent sectors in order, minimizing mechanical overhead.
+* also HDD prefetching / read-ahead algorithms make the sequential operations faster
+* the HDD might have a cache itself

 # Done: